|SSM Cardinal Glennon Children's Medical Center|

 Taking Care of Your Hair

-Eating a balanced, healthy diet is important for a lot of reasons, and it really benefits your hair.
+Eating a balanced, healthy diet is important for a lot of reasons.
+Healthy foods can really benefit your hair.

-If you're losing hair, some doctors recommend using baby shampoo, shampooing no more than once a day, and lathering gently.
+If you're losing hair, some doctors recommend using baby shampoo, washing your hair no more than once a day, and lathering gently.
 Don't rub your hair too vigorously with a towel, either.
 Many hair experts suggest putting away the blow dryer and air drying your hair instead.
-If you can't live without your blow dryer, try using it on a low-heat setting.
+If you can't live without your blow dryer, use it on a low-heat setting.

-Style your hair when it's dry or damp.
 Styling your hair while it's wet can cause it to stretch and break.
-And try to avoid teasing your hair, which can cause damage.
-Finally, be careful when using chemicals — such as straighteners or color — on your hair, and avoid frequent use of chemical treatments.
+So style your hair when it's dry or damp.
+Avoid teasing or back-combing your hair because they can cause damage.
+Finally, be careful when using chemicals — such as straighteners or color treatments.
+Don't get any kind of chemical treatment done too often.